microsoft/clrmd/doc/GettingStarted.md

 Second, we keep these `clr!Thread` objects around for a short while after the actual underlying OS thread has died.
 Since `ClrThread` is basically a wrapper around `clr!Thread`, we expose that out here.
 The `ClrThread.IsAlive` property tells you whether a thread is alive (meaning the thread is still active and running in the process) or dead (the underlying OS thread has been terminated and thus this thread is no longer running anymore).

 Third, there are many cases where we cannot get a complete managed stack trace.
 Without getting into too much detail here, the process could have been stopped in a state where our stackwalker gets confused and cannot properly walk the managed stack.
-However, you are gauaranteed the same results that SOS gets in this case, so it should not be too bad.
+However, you are guaranteed the same results that SOS gets in this case, so it should not be too bad.

 Fourth, you will notice that there is an `AppDomain` property on `ClrThread`.
 This is the AppDomain in which the topmost frame of the stack is running in, not what every stack frame is running in.
 The Dac private API is limited in that it cannot give us per-frame AppDomain information, so ClrMD cannot give you that information.